NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 FAIL
 ----
 Is just a log page.
-FAIL will blink at new unseen failures, when main manu is shown, also a text will display on the MI about unread fails.
+FAIL will blink at new unseen failures, when main menu is shown, also a text will display on the MI about unread fails.

 CONF
 ----